Matt4llan/Docker-AWS/README.md

-# Install Docker and create containers
+# Docker on Linux for AWS

 ## Objective